 Joseph Duffour (d.1776), a French Catholic, was a leading London framemaker and also a supplier of ornament in papier mâché.
 The carver and gilder, ‘Duffour’, almost certainly Joseph Duffour, advertised as the 'Original Maker of Papie Máchie' (trade card, repr.
 Heal 1972 p.51), and already by 1749 he was called by Mrs Delany 'the famous man for paper ornaments like stucco'.

-Duffour was active by 1733.
+Duffour was active by 1730: he appears to be identifiable with the Joseph Duffour recorded in Compton St in rate books, 1730-9, and possibly in Broad St, 1736-48, although his name is variously and confusingly spelt.
+More certainly he can be found in Berwick St in rate books, 1750-77, often spelt Joseph Dufour.
 He took apprentices Peter Guerin for a premium of £1 in 1730, William Cook for £31.10s in 1743, Peter Smith for £36.15s in 1749 and Joseph Thompson for £50 in 1762.
 This Peter Smith was mentioned in the painter, Joseph van Aken’s will in 1749, and also apparently in that of Peter Babell (qv) in 1770.
 He may be the Peter Smith of Covent Garden who was made bankrupt in 1766 (Gentleman’s Magazine April 1766).
-Duffour was very well acquainted with another French carver, Jean Antoine Cuenot (qv), as he testified in 1763 as one of the witnesses to Cuenot’s will.
+Duffour was very well acquainted with another French carver, Jean Antoine Cuenot (qv), and he testified in 1763 as one of the witnesses to Cuenot’s will.

 Duffour remarried in 1746 to Mary Ann Goupy (Jacob Simon, ‘New Light on Joseph Goupy (1689-1769)’, Apollo, vol.139, Feb.
 1994, p.18); their son William Duffour (d.1787) was also a framemaker, initially in partnership with his mother (Daily Advertiser 7 February 1776), before becoming a floor cloth maker, operating from 30 Berwick St and then by 1786 at Little Titchfield St, Cavendish Square.
 It is worth noting that Joseph Duffour had a brother Peter, whose marriage he witnessed in 1733, and who had several children; it should also be noted that there were several men living in London by the name of Joseph Duffour in the first half of the 18th century.